chrisgroks/csharpextensions/README.md

 This extension traverses up the folder tree to find the project.json or *.csproj and uses that as the parent folder to determine namespaces.

+### Command Palette execution

+CSharp items can be created from the VSCode command palette (i.e. Class, Interface, Struct and so on.).
+The extension determinates the destination path based on the current opened file in the editor.
+In case no files are currently opened in the editor, it will be shown an input box where the destination path must be typed.
+The destination path must be valid and within the workspace folder.
+In case the input path is left empty the final destination path will be the current workspace folder.

 ### Custom Templates

 #### Definition